havhje/artsdata/mapper_streamlit/landingsside/dashboard_project_info.md

     *   `calculate_basic_metrics(data)`: Computes total observations, individuals, unique counts (species, families, observers), and the date range.
 Returns a dictionary.
     *   `calculate_all_status_counts(data)`: Computes counts for Red List categories, Alien Species categories, and other special status categories ('Prioriterte Arter', etc.).
 Returns a dictionary including the counts and the category lists/orders.
     *   `calculate_all_top_lists(data, top_n=10)`: Computes various Top 10 lists: by frequency (species, families, observers), by individual count (raw observations), and aggregated by category/status (species frequency and sum of individuals within Red List, Alien, Special Status categories).
 Returns a dictionary of pandas DataFrames.
-5.  **Formatting Setup**: It gathers the formatting functions from `utils_dashboard/formatting.py` into a dictionary to pass to display functions.
+5.  **Formatting Setup**: It gathers the formatting functions from `utils_dashboard/formatering_md_tekst.py` into a dictionary to pass to display functions.
 6.  **Display Orchestration**: It sets up the main "Dashboard Oversikt" header and the "Topp 10" toggle button.
-It then calls functions from the `utils_dashboard/display.UI/` modules, passing the calculated data and formatting functions:
+It then calls functions from the `utils_dashboard/display_UI/` modules, passing the calculated data and formatting functions:
     *   `display_main_metrics_grid(...)`: Renders the 5-column grid showing basic metrics.
-Conditionally displays the simple frequency Top 10 lists (Species, Families, Observers) and the Top 10 individual observations list below their respective metrics based on the session state toggle.
+Conditionally displays the Top 10 lists (Species, Families, Observers, Individual Observations) below their respective metrics based on the session state toggle.
+These lists use the `1.
+Item (Count)` format generated by `format_top_frequency_md` or `format_top_observations_md`.
     *   `display_all_status_sections(...)`: Renders the sections for Red List, Alien Species, and Special Status.
-Each section displays the relevant metrics per category/type.
-Conditionally displays the aggregated Top 10 species lists (frequency | sum individuals) below each metric based on the session state toggle, using the appropriate formatter from `formatting.py`.
+Each section displays the relevant metrics per category/type, with the category code displayed below the count.
+Conditionally displays the aggregated Top 10 species lists below each metric based on the session state toggle, using the `1.
+Item Freq | Sum` format generated by `format_top_agg_md`.
+Also handles displaying the single conditional header ("Observasjon | Sum. individ") for each section.
-    *   `display_date_range(...)`: Renders the 'Observasjonsperiode' section showing the first and last observation dates found.
+    *   `display_kartleggings_info(...)` or similar function (likely handles `display_date_range`): Renders the 'Observasjonsperiode' section showing the first and last observation dates found.

 ## Setup